CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/Literals-Expressions-Variables.md

 // TODO: We are here
 // TODO: Follow all links in two paragraphs above, check they go to the correct places and fill in any missing glossary entries recursively.
+// TODO: Up to char from operands -> literals

 ### Arithmetic expressions